thanosba/Test-Automation---Page-Object-Model---Facebook-login-bypass-the-mobile-security-/README.md

 # Test-Automation---Page-Object-Model---Selenium -TestNG - Maven - Facebook-login-bypass-the-mobile-security-

-▶ Verify your facebook account with pom (2Positive TCs)!
+▶ Test your facebook account with pom (2Positive TCs)!

 Here are we are dealing with 2 pages